Tennessee inmate says he hurt badly during lethal injection without deactivating defibrillator

 Black died at 10:43 a.m., prison officials said.
 It was about 10 minutes after the execution started and Black talked about being in pain.

-Black looked around the room as the execution started and could be heard sighing and breathing heavily.
+Black looked around the room as the execution started, lifting his head off the gurney multiple times, and could be heard sighing and breathing heavily.
 All seven media witnesses to the execution agreed he appeared to be in discomfort.
+Throughout the execution, a spiritual advisor prayed and sang over Black, at one point touching his face.

+“Oh, it's hurting so bad," Black said, as he lay with his hands and chest restrained to the gurney, a sheet covering up past his lower half, and an IV line in his arm.

 Black was executed after a back-and-forth in court over whether officials would need to turn off his implantable cardioverter-defibrillator, or ICD.
 Black, 69, was in a wheelchair, suffering from dementia, brain damage, kidney failure, congestive heart failure and other conditions, his attorneys have said.

-The nonprofit Death Penalty Information Center said it’s unaware of any other cases in which an inmate was making similar claims to Black’s about ICDs or pacemakers.
+The nonprofit Death Penalty Information Center said it’s unaware of any other cases with similar claims to Black’s about ICDs or pacemakers.
 Black’s attorneys said they haven’t found a comparable case, either.

 Black killed his girlfriend and her 2 daughters